Column Interaction Diagram/Curve Explained

 - Tension control (point E).
 This is the case of a small axial load with large eccentricity, that is, a large moment.
 At failure, the strain in the tension steel is greater than the yield strain.

-To consider this curve SkyCIv considers the necessary number of intermediate points.
-Typically, there are three main points: maximum axial tension (point G), maximum axial compression (point A) and balanced condition (point D).
+To consider this curve SkyCiv considers the necessary number of intermediate points.
+Typically, there are three main points: maximum axial tension (point G), maximum axial compression (point A), and balanced condition (point D).
 Then intermediate points are considered from balanced condition to maximum tension (points D-G) and from balanced condition to maximum compression (points D-A).
-To calculate all that points as per design codes used next assumptions:
+To calculate all that points as per design codes used the next assumptions:

 - Strains in concrete and steel are proportional to the distance from the neutral axis

 - Equilibrium of forces and strain compatibility must be satisfied

 - The maximum usable compressive strain in concrete is 0.003

 - The strength of concrete in tension can be neglected